JKHCODE/ml_sys-prod_readings/README.md

 # Machine Learning Systems and Productionizing Readings
-A list of papers on machine learning systems and productionizing.
-Please submit a pull request if you would like to add a paper.
-This is by no means exhaustive or meant to be a definitive list of this topic.
-I am simply compiling a list of papers I have read and would love to hear from other people interested in the same topic.
+A list of papers on machine learning systems and links to projects for managing the ML process and deploying models.
+Please submit a pull request if you would like to contribute.
+This is by no means exhaustive or meant to be a definitive list on this topic.
+I am simply compiling a list of papers I have read ans sources I've come across.
+I would love to hear from other people interested in the same topic.

 ## <a name='TOC'>Table of Contents</a>